YADengUU/trio-analysis/README.md

 From the terminal, use `ssh username@rackham.uppmax.uu.se` and enter your UPPMAX password, you are now in your login node `/home/username`.
 Later to retrieve data, in another terminal window, connect to file transfer system by `sftp username@rackham.uppmax.uu.se`.

 #### Project data overview
 All project data are stored in the directory `/crex/proj/uppmax2024-2-1/rare_variants`.
-To check what it contains, instead of `ls` which only lists the files, you can use `du -sh /crex/proj/uppmax2024-2-1/rare_variants/*` which shows how much disk space each file/folder uses:
+To check what it contains, instead of `ls` which only lists the files, you can use `du -sh /crex/proj/uppmax2024-2-1/rare_variants/*` which shows the total size of a directory/file in a human-readable format (e.g., KB, MB, GB; `du` = disk usage, `-s` = summarize, `-h` = human-readable, `*` is standing in for “whatever string comes after `case1/`”):
 ```
 154G	/crex/proj/uppmax2024-2-1/rare_variants/case1
 148G	/crex/proj/uppmax2024-2-1/rare_variants/case3